ayushbond007/Password-strength-/README.md

 hmm!!!!!!!!!!!!!!!!!!!
 accuracy is very low
 because our data is biased
-so to uver come the bisedness of data we can use the approach of STRATIFIED SMAPLING to over come the baisedness of data
+so to over come the baised data we can use the approach of STRATIFIED SMAPLING to over come the baisedness of data